Drone Operator Services

 China Expertise

-Intimate knowledge of Chinese airspace regulations, iconic filming locations across Beijing and Shanghai, and local permit processes.
+Our operators know Chinese airspace rules, the iconic filming spots across Beijing and Shanghai, and the local permit process inside out.

 On Location